 Found in 2-4% of dissertations using MLA format.
-If you're writing (Smith & Jones 45), you're importing APA habits into the wrong style guide.
+If you're writing (Smith & doc_s3 45), you're importing APA habits into the wrong style guide.

 Replace "&" with "and" in all citations.

 MLA never uses the ampersand (&) in citations — not in-text, not in your Works Cited list, not anywhere.
 Where APA uses '&' inside parentheses, MLA always uses the full word 'and.'
-This applies to parenthetical citations: (Smith and Jones 45), narrative citations: Smith and Jones argue that..., and Works Cited entries.
+This applies to parenthetical citations: (Smith and doc_s3 45), narrative citations: Smith and doc_s3 argue that..., and Works Cited entries.

 This rule exists because MLA prioritizes readability and treats citations as part of the natural sentence flow.
 The ampersand is a symbol, and MLA prefers words.
 It's a philosophical difference between the two styles: APA treats citations as compact data references; MLA treats them as readable text elements.